json-everything/json-everything-docs/_docs/schema/vocabs.md

 When we move into the evaluation phase, all of the child constraints that align with locations actually present in the instance will have `SchemaEvaluation`s generated for them, which are accessible on the `KeywordEvaluation.ChildEvaluations` property.
 Because we did a lot of the work up front, to evaluate `properties`, we only need to verify that all of our child evaluations passed.
 We set an annotation, and then verify.

-> The specification requires that annotations are dropped when validation fails, however this is performed at the (sub)schema level, not at the keyword level.
+> The specification requires that annotations are not reported when validation fails, however this requirement is enforced at the (sub)schema level, not at the keyword level.
 Annotations are still generally required for sibling keywords (i.e. within the same subschema) to interoperate correctly.
 {: .prompt-warning }

 ### Other variations

 There are a few other variations of keyword interactions, and it may be worth inspecting the code for some of these examples.

-- **Pure annotation keywords** - These keywords perform no validation, but instead only apply an annotation
+- **Pure annotation keywords** - These keywords perform no validation, but instead only apply an annotation.
   - `title` & `description`
-- **Keyword dependencies** - These communicate mainly through annotations set by the dependent keywords
+- **Keyword dependencies** - These communicate mainly through annotations set by the dependent keywords.
   - `additionalProperties` depends on `properties` and `patternProperties`
   - `then` and `else` depend on `if`
-- **Constraint templating** - These keywords have one or more subschemas that each potentially apply to multiple locations.
+- **Constraint templating** - These keywords have one or more subschemas that each potentially apply to multiple locations which cannot be known without an instance.
   - `patternProperties` applies subschemas to all instance locations that match each regular expression
-  - `additionalItems` applies its subschema to all remaining instance locations
+  - `additionalItems` applies its subschema to instance properties not addressed by `properties` or `patternProperties`
-- **No-op keywords** - Keywords that play no validation or annotation role and can be skipped during validation
+- **No-op keywords** - Keywords that play no validation or annotation role can be skipped during evaluation.
   - `$defs` & `$comment`
   - `then` or `else` when `if` isn't present